tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/基本操作/DELETE Bucket_intl_en.md

 #### Error Codes

-The special error messages for this API are as detailed below.
+The implementation of this operation returns the following special error messages.
 For all error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 Error Code | Description | HTTP Status Code
 ---|---|---
 BucketNotEmpty| The bucket is not empty |409 Conflict NoSuchBucket| The specified bucket does not exist |404 Not Found

-## Sample
+## Example

 #### Request